Cursor Review 2026: Is the #1 AI IDE Worth $20/mo?

 - Developers working on large, complex codebases

-- VS Code users who want a seamless AI upgrade
+- VS Code users who want AI without switching editors

 - Anyone who values .cursorrules customization